ansonl/ansonl.github.io/_posts/2021-03-02-ms-teams-deauth-bug.md

   - bug bounty
   - the internet of bugs
 ---
-## Microsoft Teams iOS Client 'Dodge Deauth & Make Voice Calls' Bug
+## Microsoft Teams iOS Client 'Quick Fingers' Bug

 **In short:** Microsoft Teams iOS client login screen can be bypassed after organization mandated login (refresh token) expiration has expired by dismissing the login view and tapping on the enabled user-interface elements.
 This behavior can be repeated an unlimited amount of times to browse section of the app and view protected data meant for a successfully authenticated user.
 - Expiration example: _Organization mandates re-authentication period of 18 hours.
 The user is no longer authenticated 19 hours after initial login._